March 2026

 I'm a big fan of not giving out my phone number for some random service I've used once.
 Yet my phone only has one SIM slot.

 This is where my trusty, 11 year-old phone comes into play.
-With an increbible 5.74 GB of internal storage, and a gigabyte of RAM, I figured why not use it to run an OTP server?
-(I had a sim card handy, so that was what we were going to use.)
+With an increbible 5.74 GB of internal storage, and an entire gigabyte of RAM, I figured why not use it to run an OTP server?
+(I had a sim card handy, so that was what we were going to use).

 I'm comfortable with TypeScript APIs, but the problem arises with the fact that I have never written a native Android app before - especially for Android 6.0.0 (released September 2015).
 Thankfully, sillicon valley's golden child - OpenAI, had just released GPT-5.4, so I decided to take it for a spin.